albar965/littlenavmap-manual/src/en/MENUS.rst

 Saves the current map view as an image file.
 Allowed formats are JPEG, PNG and BMP.
 The image does not include the map overlays.

-The :doc:`IMAGEEXPORT` will show up before saving which allows to select the image size.
+:doc:`IMAGEEXPORT` will show up before saving which allows to select the image size.

 .. _save-map-as-avitab: